casper-network/docs-archive/dapp-dev-guide/tutorials/erc20/implementation.rst

     }

-Total Supply, Balance and Allowance
+Total Supply, Balance, and Allowance
 -----------------------------------

 Here are some of the ERC-20 methods.
-Below is the implementation of ``balance_of``\ , ``total_supply`` and ``allowance``.
-The allowance method enables owners to specify an amount that can be spent by a spender account.
+Below is the implementation of ``balance_of`` , ``total_supply``, and ``allowance``.
+The allowance method enables owners to specify an amount that a spender account can spend.

 .. code-block:: rust